TobiWestermann/OutOfPhase/README.md

 * Access to Version Number given in CMakeLists.txt
 * a template plugin cpp and h for easy start (named YourPluginName.cpp and h).

+## History / Versioning
+V1.0 basic usage is possible
+V1.1 added access to AudioProcessor in the Algo and GUI (necessary for AudioPlayHead and to have getter function for the GUI)

 ## Usage

 1. Create a new directory (better create a new repository in GitHub)